run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/upgrade.md

 !!!
 Warning
     The Run:ai data is stored in a Kubernetes persistent volume, depending on how you installed the Run:ai control plane, uninstalling the `runai-backend` helm chart may delete all your data.

-    The upgrade process described below does not require uninstalling.
+    The upgrade process described below does not require uninstalling the helm chart.
 ## Preparations

 === "Connected"